margaretmf/margaretmf.github.io/poetry.md

 The clock never stops.
 It continues to circle around for eternity, with the same ideals always shining their light through the darkness.
 An era of sunlight unfolds, and the night is taken back so that the clock runs towards the right side of history.
 Tick-tock it goes for infinite time.
-For infinite time, the truth for while mankind exists will march onward.
+For infinite time, the truth for why mankind exists will march onward.
 And moment by moment, we choose to stand in that goodness.

 <br>